ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 fi
 ```

+Install the example code - do make sure that you don't have an old copy of this example
+code in your temporary directory before starting this exercise!

 ```{code-cell} ipython3
 %%bash
 # Install the example data directory from the Virtual Ecosystem package
 ve_run --install-example /tmp/
 ```

+Run the example model with the provided full configuration.

 ```{code-cell} ipython3
 :tags: [hide-output]